 The discipline of moving successful products through a life cycle from idea to creation to growth.
 Titles in this discipline include product manager, offer manager, product marketing manager, and many other clever derivatives.

-Release to Manufacturing (RTM)
+Release to Marketing (RTM)

 A strategy document that results from a roadmapping exercise.
-Often erroneously considered a commitment document by everyone outside the product team. (from Under10 Playbook)
+Often erroneously considered a commitment document by everyone outside the product team.

-A common representation, the graphic of a funnel, of a sales process from lead to the close of a sale.
+A common representation, the graphic of a funnel, of a sales process from a lead to the close of a sale.

-"Scrum is a framework within which people can address complex adaptive problems, while productively and creatively delivering products of the highest possible value."
+"Scrum is a framework within which people can address complex adaptive problems while productively and creatively delivering products of the highest possible value."
 Go to the SCRUM website for details.

 Show Up and Throw Up